 - If there are benches (bottom or top), make sure they’re not too dusty.
 Also look out for marks and holes

-Benches & beds
+Benches and beds

 The main features to check in the kitchen are:

-- Test the water pump
+- The water pump

-Shower & toilet
+Shower and toilet

 Look at the general state of the bathroom and check the joints around the toilet.
-If they are too battered and tight, you can’t use the toilet.
+If they are too battered and tight, you won’t be able to use the toilet.
 Also make sure that the water drain works well because the cabin is small and can quickly overflow.

-- CD / USB / MP3 player: If you want to recharge your devices or listen to your favourite playlist, don’t forget to check this.
+- CD / USB / MP3 player: If you want to recharge your devices or listen to your favourite playlist, don’t forget to check this!

 Depending on your vehicle and its features, have a close look at: